thegeeklab/prometheus-pve-sd/docs/content/usage/_index.md

 `__meta_pve_status`

 `__meta_pve_tags`
 : A comma-separated list of tags, as set on Proxmox.
-Tags are supported by Proxmox 6+, and the field is missing if not tags are present on a vm.
+Tags are supported by Proxmox 6+, and the field is missing if no tags are present on a VM.

 `__meta_pve_groups`
 : Groups will be discovered from the `Notes` field of a host and need to be set as JSON e.g. `{"groups":["group1","group2"]}`